Reviewed by Alex Bouchard, Florida Land Acquisition Specialist at Buy Land FL

 Zoning, future land use, and restrictions

 We look at current zoning, future land-use context, and any deed or HOA restrictions that affect what the parcel can realistically support.
-We do not price on fantasy use cases.
+We don't price on fantasy use cases.

 Flood, wetlands, and drainage